 Cake!
-Brilliantly easy afternoon tea cake with crunchy pecans, lots of cinnamon, and plus it’s Gluten-Free!
+Brilliantly easy afternoon tea cake with crunchy pecans and lots of cinnamon.
+Plus it’s Gluten-Free!

 After a really long time, today I felt like baking a really big cake.
 Sometimes the desire to bake just takes over and then I have to get all my baking paraphernalia out and just enjoy the process.
 This classic coffee cake is what we in the U.K would serve for afternoon tea and doesn’t actually contain coffee.
 It is a modified recipe for a classic sour cream coffee cake.
 This cinnamon pecan coffee cake is not also gluten-free.

 I am particularly pleased with the outcome of this one because I literally just threw things together and poured the entire cake mixture into my lovely removable bottom cake tin.

 The idea of a cinnamon pecan coffee cake had been dancing around in my head for a few days now after I found an easy recipe on Betty Crocker.
 But of course, I had to tweak the ingredients and swap a few things here and there.
 I also prefer cakes just as they are minus the fuss of drizzle or icing or anything terribly fancy.
 Or maybe I am just lazy like that 😉

 Another reason I am rather pleased with the outcome of this bake is that I have been working with alternative flours for a while now.
 Ever since I made these fluffy GF, dairy-free finger millet pancakes with no eggs and no refined sugar almost 2 years ago, I have made many more things using various flours.